 Protecting from the Elements

 A quality grill cover is essential for combo grills left outdoors.
 Covers protect against rain, sun damage, and debris while keeping your grill ready to use.
-If possible, store your grill in a covered area like a patio or garage during extended periods of non-use.
+If possible, store your grill in a covered area during extended periods of non-use.
 In humid climates, consider leaving the cover slightly vented to prevent moisture buildup.

 Seasonal Deep Cleaning